liangzheng816/OfficeDocs-SharePoint/migration/mm-box-step5-map-identities.md

 > - Before mapping the identities, ensure you have created all the necessary identities (domains, users and groups) in Microsoft 365.
 > - Ensure all the required identity entries (domains, users and groups) in the source are fully mapped before migration.

-## Auto-map
+## Automap
-By default, Migration Manager auto-maps the identities for you based on the exact match of identity names between the source and the destination.
+By default, Migration Manager automaps the identities for you based on the exact match of identity names between the source and the destination.

-In most cases, auto-mapping is unlikely to map all the identities, you can manually edit individual identities or import identities.
+In most cases, automapping is unlikely to map all the identities.
+You can manually edit individual identities or import identities.

 ## Edit individual identities

 To edit a single mapping discovered in the auto-mapping process:
 1. Highlight the row to activate the mapping panel.
-2. Input the equivalent Microsoft 365 domain, user or group.
+2. Input the equivalent Microsoft 365 domain, user, or group.
 3. Select **Save**.

 ## Import identities

-If you want add one single user mapping or group mapping:
+If you want to add one single user mapping or group mapping:
 1. Select the **Import users and groups** button from the menu bar to activate the importing panel.
 2. Choose **Sing user mapping** or **Sing group mapping**.
 3. Input the user or group in both the source and the destination textboxes.